cdac2025/Geo-Intelligent-Vehicle-Accident-Alert-System/README.md

 ## Contact

-For any questions or issues, feel free to reach out through GitHub issues or contact [Your Email or Contact Information].
+For any questions or issues, feel free to reach out through GitHub issues or contact [watanekaustubh@gmail.com].